Climate Jargon

 Weather: Conditions in the atmosphere at a specific time, like rain, wind, and temperature

-Weatherization: Adding building features like weather stripping or insulation to reduce heating and cooling
+Weatherization: Adding building features like insulation to reduce heating and cooling needs

 Wildlife corridor: Strip of nature connecting wildlife areas separated by highways or development